appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 #### Vertical Scaling:
-Vertical Scaling allows you to vertically scale the Druid nodes (ie. pods).
+Vertical Scaling allows you to vertically scale the Druid nodes (i.e. pods).
 The necessary information required for vertical scaling, must be provided in the `spec.verticalScaling` field.

 An example yaml is provided below:
 ```yaml